ajkun55/Task-Tracker-CLI/README.md

 # Task-Tracker-CLI

-This is a project in Roadmap site, project here https://roadmap.sh/projects/task-tracker
+This is my solution of a project in Roadmap site, project here https://roadmap.sh/projects/task-tracker

 Task tracker is a project used to track and manage your tasks.
-In this task, you will build a a simple command line interface (CLI) to track what you need to do, what you have done, and what you are currently working on.
+In this task, I build a a simple command line interface (CLI) to track what you need to do, what you have done, and what you are currently working on.
 This project will help you practice your programming skills, including working with the filesystem, handling user inputs, and building a simple CLI application.

 ## Functionality
-The application should run from the command line, accept user actions and inputs as arguments, and store the tasks in a JSON file.
-The user should be able to:
+The application run from the command line, accept user actions and inputs as arguments, and store the tasks in a JSON file.
+The user can do:

 - Add, Update, and Delete tasks
 - Mark a task as in progress or done